samwx/GithubFeed/README.md

 # Github Feed

 Display your latest github repositories with lightweight and pure JavaScript!
+[See demo](http://samuelmartins.me/githubfeed)

 ## Basic usage